orfeotoolbox/OTB/CONTRIBUTING.md

 Your contribution is ready to be added to the main OTB repository?
 Send a Merge Request against the `develop` branch on GitLab using the merge request template.
 The merge request will then be discussed by the community and the core OTB team.
-Larger contributions will require code review and a formal PSC vote.

 * Merge requests can not be merged until all discussions have been resolved (this is enforced by GitLab).
 * Merge requests **must receive at least 2 positives votes from PSC members** before being merged.